kharysharpe/javascript-jsonapi-client/README.md

 - Pagination
 - Parse JSON:API responses
+- Get working seamlessly with (future) jsonapi-server
 - Any other issues discovered

-# Elegant and simple way to build requests for REST API
+# Elegant and simple way to build requests for JSON:API

-This package helps you quickly to build requests for REST API.
+This package helps you quickly to build requests for JSON:API services.
 Move your logic and backend requests to dedicated classes.
 Keep your code clean and elegant.

 # Basic usage